 - “The Eye of Time” (1949, jeweled artwork) – Fetched $1.3 million in 2014, showcasing the demand for Dalí’s time-related motifs.

-Since Dalí’s illusion-based paintings have gained increased market interest, Moment of Transition is expected to continue appreciating in value, following similar trends seen in Dalí’s other surrealist works.
-With an auction price of $5.4 million, Moment of Transition represents a strong investment opportunity in the fine art market, particularly for collectors interested in Dalí’s surrealist and transformational themes.
+Since Dalí’s illusion-based paintings have drawn increasing market interest, Moment of Transition is expected to keep appreciating, following the same upward trends seen across his surrealist catalog.
+At $5.4 million, it sits at a compelling entry point for collectors focused on Dalí’s surrealist and transformational themes.

 - Strong Demand for Surrealist Paintings – Dalí’s dreamlike, fluid transformations remain highly sought-after in the fine art market.